Photo of doll with text: No, really! I swear! Lots of girls have violet eyes!

 Oh god, I suddenly have such a strong book-buying urge.
 Stay strong, Robyn!

-Photo of me in writing gloves with text: plotting
+revena: Photo of me in writing gloves with text: plotting (plotting)

 I've seen this one going around, and haven't been able to answer anyone's yet (I'm thinking it over!), but I figured I'd repost it anyway, because the results promise to be entertaining: